 If you love Marble Cake, you should try changing things up a bit sometime with Zebra cake!
 The same idea as marble cake, only with a zebra print pattern!
 You can find our free step by step tutorial here: Zebra Cake Tutorial.

 Our checkerboard cake is another fun alternative to marble cake, but with the same wonderful combination of flavors!
 How to Make a Checkerboard Cake

-Don’t miss our Yellow Cake from scratch recipe!
-This is the delicious recipe that we based our marble cake recipe on.
+Don't miss our Yellow Cake from scratch recipe which is what this marble cake was based on!
+It is a moist cake with wonderful flavor.
 You can find it here!: Yellow Cake Recipe from Scratch.

 Or, if you are interested in gaining full online access to our entire collection of cake decorating video tutorials (hundreds!) you should consider becoming a member of My Cake School!

 You can find all of the details here: Joining Information for MyCakeSchool.com- Online cake Instruction